-A frequently asked question for coin collectors is: "How much is a two-headed coin worth?"
+A frequently asked question to coin dealers and collectors is, "How much is a two-headed coin worth?"
 People find these coins in circulation and wonder if they've found some valuable and rare mint error.
 Some people think that a two-headed coin is extremely valuable and they will be able to retire or buy a new car with one.
 However, nothing could be further from the truth.

 A two-headed coin is worth very little, usually between $3 to $10, depending on how well the crafter made the coin and the face value of the coin.
 These coins are usually crafted by unscrupulous people looking to make novelty coins, props for magician tricks or create a way to swindle people out of their money.
 The U.S. Mint does not produce two-headed coins that you find in circulation or buy at flea markets.

 Even if these tales from the mint are true, it is a sure thing that no two-headed U.S. coins could ever possibly have entered circulation.
 Any two-headed U.S. coin you find in pocket change is a novelty item.
 That is 100 percent certain.
 With that in mind, it may help you to know how two-headed coins are made, and how to tell whether the two-headed coin you have is a genuine mint error or not.

 How Are Two-Headed Coins Made?